meganz/sdk/tests/README.md

 https://github.com/google/googletest

 Building gtest and the tests itself depends very much on your OS and your build system of choice.
-We currently support autotools, QMake, and CMake.
+We currently support CMake.

 You can run all tests or just a subset of the tests by supplying a filter to the test executable, e.g., `./test_unit --gtest_filter=Crypto*`